webgme/tutorials/_session4_visualizer/README.md

 2. Build the d3 graph based on the given model.
 3. Add input field with submit and make mock function to present result to user.
 4. Read the `simulator` attribute of the **StateMachine** and embed the blob-url in an `iframe`.
-5. Access the "globally" defined class from the `iframe`.
+5. Access the "globally" defined `FSM.Simulator` class from the `iframe`.
 6. Add input field and hook up events from user to the simulator.

 ## Generate template code for a visualizer